NVIDIA-RTX/OMM-Samples/README.md

 ## Minimum Requirements

 Any RTX GPU:
+- RTX 5000 series
 - RTX 4000 series
 - RTX 3000 series
 - RTX 2000 series

+To use the DXR 1.2 API, you'll need an R580+ GPU driver or newer.
+Preview drivers can be downloaded from: https://developer.nvidia.com/downloads/shadermodel6-9-preview-driver

 ## Usage